ContentMine/Chicago-20141114/Paper-Markup/README.md

 * **YELLOW**: Species and Genera. use only precise terms (e.g. omit generic terms such as "pets").
 * **ORANGE**: Places.
 Anything that resolves to a usefully defined point or region.
 "London", Latitude+Longitude, not "further north".
 Exclude metadata
-* **PURPLE**: Date/times.
+* **NEON PEACH**: Date/times.
 Resolvable to an ISO 8601 datetime or an ontologically supported concept ("Eocene", "equinoctual").
 Not "recently".
 Exclude metadata.
 * **PINK**: Identifiers.
 Formal codes given by authorities, e..g PMIDs, Genbank IDS.
-* **CYAN**: Bibliographic and academic metadata, including rights, grants.
+* **BLUE**: Bibliographic and academic metadata, including rights, grants.
 Indicate precise lengths of phrase and constant/variable components
 * **GREEN**: Chemical compounds.
 Resolvable in PubChem, or of generic chemical form.
 Not "diesel oil", "butter".